 3 Things Every Business Needs to Know About Group Purchasing Organizations

 Here at Una, we have an entire resource center dedicated to empowering procurement to make informed decisions regarding their sourcing strategies and ways to improve their bottom line.
-That includes spreading the word about GPOs and how working with a group purchasing organization could be one of the best moves you make for your business this year.
+That includes educating business leaders about GPOs and how working with a group purchasing organization could be one of the best moves you make for your business this year.

-Despite its long history, the concept of group purchasing isn’t widely known amongst companies in the private sector, yet the ability to work with a GPO is something that is available to most businesses out there.
+Despite its long history, the concept of group purchasing isn’t always known to be a viable option for companies in the private sector, yet the ability to work with a GPO is something that is available to all businesses out there.

 Here are 3 key things every business owner needs to know about group purchasing organizations.

-A group purchasing organization is a buying solution
+#1.
+Group purchasing organizations are a buying solution

 What does it mean to increase your buying power?